SensesProject/extreme-events/src/assets/text/en.md

 # Extreme Events

-With an increase in global mean temperatures, extreme events like droughts, floods, and heatwaves become more frequent and severe.
+With an increase in global mean temperatures, extreme events like droughts, floods, and heatwaves could become more frequent and severe.

 +++ intro 1

-At +2\,°C global warming, @yellow(heatwaves) affect substantial portions of the world's land surface.
+At +2\,°C global warming, @yellow(heatwaves) are projected to affect substantial portions of the world's land surface.

 +++ intro 2